turingschool/curriculum/source/topics/decorators.markdown

   <h3><%= pluralize @article.comments.count, "Comment" %></h3>
 ```

-That's a Law of Demeter violation right away, and it isn't setup for future internationalization.
-We can pull the functionality into the decorator by adding a method:
+That's a bit of logic we can rip out of the view template.
+Let's add a method
+to the `ArticleDecorator`:

 ```ruby
 def comments_count